Police and Disability Rights

 How do I file a complaint against the police?

-Follow the police agency’s rules for making a complaint: Most police agencies have their own way for making a complaint about police misconduct.
-You should follow their system and keep a copy of everything you submit.
-Below are some specific agency systems.
+Most police agencies have their own way to make a complaint about police misconduct.
+You should follow their rules and keep a copy of everything you submit.
+Below are some specific agencies and their rules.

 Chicago Police Department: